Every town has a haunted house…

 As a result of the relocation, the small addition to the back of the house for the filming of HALLOWEEN had to be removed, but other than that, the house appears today exactly as it did in the classic 1978 film.
 Of course, today it is no longer a private residence - several local businesses have offices set up in various rooms of the house.
 Along with interior modifications to convert the rooms into office space, the exterior of the house was given a facelift and painted light blue with red trim.

 Fans wanting to visit the original house will have no problem seeing the famous landmark from the outside - all you have to do is get off of the train at "Mission Station" and you are a stone's throw away from the original Spookhouse.
-Exploring the interior of Michael's old haunts proves a bit more difficult, as the businesses inside the house are not as crazy about HALLOWEEN as the random hordes of fans that periodically drop by to pay homage.
-Visiting fans can also catch a glimpse of another Halloween landmark in the immediate area.
+Exploring the interior of Michael's old haunts proves a bit more difficult, as the businesses inside the house are not crazy about HALLOWEEN fans randomly dropping by to pay homage.
+Although, visiting fans can also catch a glimpse of another Halloween landmark in the immediate area.
 When the house was moved from its original location, it was relocated directly across the street from Nichol's Hardware store, where Laurie and Anne (Nancy Loomis) were rocking the BOC and smoking pot in the classic film.
-Although the now famous HALLOWEEN house is not quite a typical tourist destination, it is frequently visited by dedicated fans from all over the world.
+Although the now famous Myers House is not quite your typical tourist destination, it is frequently visited by dedicated fans from all over the world.
 For many fans, simply knowing that the house still exists can give them the chills.
 Who knows, maybe Michael is still lurking behind one of those gaping windows...